SoftwareAG/c8y-docs/README.md

 If you are an assignee of the original PR, you receive an email notification once the cherry-picked PRs have been created.
 The original PR is updated with a comment that contains links to the newly created cherry-picked PRs.

 In case of a merge conflict while cherry-picking to a specific release branch, the branch will be skipped.
+Information on skipped branches is also included in the comment added to the original PR.
 In that case you will have to take care of cherry-picking manually and resolve the conflicts.
 This is not going to influence the other release branches as long as they do not have conflicts.